I'm looking for 1or parrot fish My cell is 0837841874 my l/line is 0319035788 Diane Maughan

-The eyes are a most curious characteristic of the Telescope Goldfish.
+The eyes are the most curious characteristic of the Telescope Goldfish.
 Their large eyes are set on top of long telescope or cone-like stalks mounted on the sides of its head.
-On some fish these stalks can extend out as far as 3/4 of an inch (19 - 20 cm), but they don't really start to protrude until these fish are about 6 months old.
+On some individuals, these stalks can extend out as far as 3/4 of an inch (19 - 20 cm), but they don't really start to protrude until these fish are about 6 months old.

-It is believed the Telescope Goldfish were first developed in China in the early 1700's and were called the Dragon Eye Goldfish or Dragonfish.
-Later in that century they were produced in Japan and were given the name Demekin, which the Japanese still call them today.
+The Telescope Goldfish are believed to have been first developed in China in the early 1700s when they were named the Dragon Eye Goldfish or Dragonfish.
+Later in that century, in Japan, they were given the name Demekin, which the Japanese still call them today.

-A basic Telescope Goldfish is one of the more rounded or egg-shaped fancy gold fish.
-It is very similar to the Fantail Goldfish with the exception of its eyes, and being slightly smaller.
-The body is short and stubby, the head is very wide, and they have a split caudal fin (tail fin) that is moderate in length and slightly forked.
-Today they are also available with long flowing fins and a couple other tail fin styles: veil tail, broadtail, and butterfly tail.
+The Telescope Goldfish is one of the more rounded or egg-shaped fancy goldfish.
+It is very similar to the Fantail Goldfish except for its telescoping eyes and slightly smaller size.
+The body is short and stubby with a very wide head and a split caudal (tail) fin that is moderate in length and slightly forked.
+Today, they are also available with long flowing fins and a couple other tail fin styles: veil tail, broadtail, and butterfly tail.

-Like the Black Moor the Telescope Goldfish have the ability to live at colder temperatures, but unlike their cousin they are not considered a good beginner fish.
-This is not because they lack general hardiness, but rather because of their more extremely telescopic eyes.
-Their eyes cause them to have poor vision so they are not a good competitor for food, and their eyes are subject to injury and infection.
-These fish will thrive best housed with the other similarly handicapped including the Black Moor and the less hardy Bubble Eye Goldfish Lionhead Goldfish, and Celestial Goldfish.
+Like the Black Moor, the Telescope Goldfish can live at colder temperatures, but unlike the Black Moor, the Telescope are not considered good beginner fish.
+This is not because they lack general hardiness, but because of their extremely telescopic eyes.
+Their eyes cause them to have poor vision, so they are not a good competitor for food.
+Their eyes are also subject to injury and infection.
+These fish will thrive best housed with the other similarly handicapped fish, including the Black Moor and the less hardy Bubble Eye Goldfish, Lionhead Goldfish, and Celestial Goldfish.

-The goldfish of today are descendants of a wild carp fish, known as the Prussian Carp, Silver Prussian carp, or Gibel Carp Carassius gibelio (syn: Carassius auratus gibelio) which was described by Bloch in 1782.
-These wild carp originated in Asia; Central Asia (siberia).
+The goldfish of today are descendants of a species of wild carp known as the Prussian Carp, Silver Prussian carp, or Gibel Carp Carassius gibelio (syn: Carassius auratus gibelio), which was described by Bloch in 1782.
+These wild carp originated in Asia; Central Asia (Siberia).
 They inhabit the slow moving and stagnant waters of rivers, lakes, ponds, and ditches feeding on plants, detritus, small crustaceans, and insects.
-For many years it was believed that goldfish had originated from the Crucian Carp or Golden Carp Carassius auratus auratus described by Linnaeus in 1758, but more recent research is pointing toward the former.

-Goldfish were originally developed in China, but by the 1500's goldfish were traded to Japan, to Europe in the 1600's, and to America by the 1800's.
-The majority of the fancy goldfish were being developed by Oriental breeders.
-The results of this centuries long endeavor is the wonderful goldfish colors and forms we see today.
-Today domesticated goldfish are distributed world-wide.
+Goldfish were originally developed in China.
+By the 1500s, goldfish were traded to Japan, arriving in Europe in the 1600s and America in the 1800s.
+The majority of the fancy goldfish were developed by Asian breeders.
+We can see the results of this centuries-long endeavor in the wonderful colors and shapes of goldfish today.

 Scientific Name: Carassius auratus auratus

 The Telescope Goldfish is an egg-shaped variety of goldfish.
-Other than its eyes, and being slightly smaller, a basic Telescope Goldfish is very similar to the Fantail Goldfish.
-The body is short and stubby, the head is very wide, and they have a split caudal fin (tail fin) that is moderate in length and slightly forked.
+Other than its telescoping eyes and slightly smaller size, a basic Telescope Goldfish is very similar to the Fantail Goldfish.
+The body is short and stubby with a very wide head and a split caudal (tail) fin that is moderate in length and slightly forked.

-Their large eyes are set on top of long telescope or cone-like stalks mounted on the sides of its head.
-On some fish these stalks can extend out as far as 3/4 of an inch (19 - 20 cm), but they don't really start to protrude until these fish are about 6 months old.
-Today the Telescope Goldfish are also available with long flowing fins and a couple other tail fin styles: veil tail, broadtail, and butterfly.
+Their large eyes are set on top of long telescope or cone-like stalks protruding from the sides of the head.
+On some fish, these stalks can extend out as far as 3/4 of an inch (19 - 20 cm), but they don't really start to stick out until these fish are about 6 months old.
+Today, the Telescope Goldfish are also available with long flowing fins and a couple other tail fin styles: veil tail, broadtail, and butterfly.

-The bi-colored black/white version is affectionately known as the Panda Telescope Goldfish and there is a unique chocolate version with orange pompoms.
-The well known, and very popular Black Moor Goldfish is basically a black version of the Telescope Goldfish though its eyes don't protrude quite as far.
+The bi-colored black/white version is affectionately known as the Panda Telescope Goldfish, and one a unique chocolate version has orange pompoms.
+The well known and very popular Black Moor Goldfish is basically a black version of the Telescope Goldfish, though its eyes don't protrude quite as far.

 Lifespan: 15 years - The average goldfish lifespan is 10 – 15 years, but they have been known to live 20 years of more when well maintained.